Amazon Raising Annual Fees for Amazon Prime Membership

 Of course, the retail picture in 2022 versus 2018 is a lot different – and a lot darker.
 Amazon and other retailers are facing plenty of challenges: supply-chain issues, worker shortages and wage increases for employees.

 Also, when Amazon last raised its Prime membership cost, Walmart’s alternative, Walmart+, wasn’t around.
-It is now, offering free next-day or two-day delivery, prescriptions and gasoline discounts among its perks (opens in new tab), all for $84 a year.
+It is now, offering free next-day or two-day delivery, prescriptions and gasoline discounts among its perks, all for $84 a year.
 Plus, given the general tension about inflation, Amazon risks a wave of consumer anger over this latest Prime price increase.

 Amazon isn't the only popular subscription service that has upped its prices in recent years.
 Netflix has increased fees charged to its users three times since 2018, including a $1 to $2 hike this year, and Hulu has raised fees for its services multiple times in the past three years.

-Bob is a Senior Online Editor at Kiplinger.com.
+Bob was Senior Editor at Kiplinger.com for seven years and is now a contributor to the website.
 He has more than 40 years of experience in online, print and visual journalism.
 Bob has worked as an award-winning writer and editor in the Washington, D.C., market as well as at news organizations in New York, Michigan and California.
 Bob joined Kiplinger in 2016, bringing a wealth of expertise covering retail, entertainment, and money-saving trends and topics.
-He was one of the first journalists at a daily news organization to aggressively cover retail as a specialty, and has been lauded in the retail industry for his expertise.
+He was one of the first journalists at a daily news organization to aggressively cover retail as a specialty and has been lauded in the retail industry for his expertise.
 Bob has also been an adjunct and associate professor of print, online and visual journalism at Syracuse University and Ithaca College.
 He has a master’s degree from Syracuse University’s S.I.
 Newhouse School of Public Communications and a bachelor’s degree in communications and theater from Hope College.

 -